Silver outperforms Gold

 The Use of Silver in Solar Applications is Increasing Demand

-- An average solar panel uses some 20 grams or 0.643 troy ounces of silver.
-The London based CRU study predicts that the PV sector will consume about 81 million ounces of silver per year over the next decade.
+An average solar panel uses some 20 grams or 0.643 troy ounces of silver.
+The PV sector consumed 114 million ounces of silver in 2021.
 Two thirds of an ounce of silver in every solar panel may not sound costly given today’s silver spot price but its contribution is invaluable.
 Silver’s cost contribution to solar panels outweighs its proportional expense over virtually any other application it has other than perhaps jewelry, silverware, or in .999 fine bullion coin or bar form.
 For instance, the average cell phone has only 200 to 300 milligrams of silver (0.006 – 0.009 oz).
 An average computer contains about 1 gram of silver (0.032 oz).

 Source: The Silver Institute